dropbox/hackpad/DOCKER.md

 		docker run -d -p 9000:9000 -v /path/to/this/repo:/etc/hackpad/src hackpad

-	It'll build hackpad and run schema migrations and such.
+	This will build hackpad, run schema migrations, and then start the server.
+It may take a few minutes.
 If you want to see what's going on, do:

 		docker logs -f [container name]

 4. Fix networking (one time only).
-If you're on OS X or Windows, you'll need to set up some port forwarding to have Hackpad work properly.
+If you're on OS X or Windows, you'll need to set up port forwarding to have Hackpad work properly.
 Linux folk can skip this.

 	1. Open VirtualBox

-	2. Select the default image and click Settings
+	2. Select the `default` image and click Settings

 	3. Go to Network -> Adapter 1 -> Port forwarding